neville-s-ng/ImageJ-BatchTools/README.md

 ## Install

 - Open ImageJ and click Help -> Update...
-- Click Manage Update Sites, find and enable Batch Tools, click Apply and Close
+- Click Manage Update Sites, find and enable Batch Tools by clicking the checkbox
+- Click Apply and Close then Apply Changes
+- After the updated successfully message appears click Ok and restart ImageJ
 - On the ImageJ Toolbar, click the More Tools ">>" icon and select "Batch Tools"

 ## Tools